An Introduction to Search Engine Optimization

 Search Engine Crawlers

 In the past couple of decades, search engines have evolved a great deal.
 Over the years, several search engine properties have been acquired or gone bankrupt.
-As of 2023, the top search engine ecosystems based on usage are Google sites, Microsoft sites, Verizon media, and Ask.
+As of spring 2024, the top search engine ecosystems based on usage are Google sites, Microsoft sites, Verizon media, and Ask.

 Search engines use crawlers, called robots (bots) or spiders, based on algorithms to find pages on the web.
 Crawler-based search engines operate like automated software agents that find web sites.

-As the bots are scanning your web page's content, specifically text, these automated crawlers simultaneously try to follow any links on the page.
+As bots scan your web page's content, specifically text, these automated crawlers simultaneously try to follow links on the page.

 SEO expert Neil Patel believes that a critical factor to improve search engine optimization is to include a "...sheer variety of words" on your page.

-Most of the links that search bots will find on your web page will be to other pages of your website.
-These are known as internal links.
+Most of the links that search bots will find on your web page will be to other pages of your web site.
+These types of links are known as internal links.

 The other links that a bot may find are external.
 These are links that point to another web site's page.